Opryland USA: Opry Plaza

-Hill Country / Opry Village
+Hill Country/Opry Village

 Hill Country (renamed Opry Village in 1994) was themed around bluegrass and folk (acoustical) music and was designed to resemble the Appalachia region of the United States.
 It featured the Folk Music Theatre, which was sponsored by Martha White, and later C.F.
 Martin & Company.
 The main attraction of Hill Country was the Dulcimer Splash log ride (originally named Flume Zoom, and briefly called Nestea Plunge).
 The Grinder's Switch Train Station (named for the real-life railroad switch that represented the fictitious hometown of Grand Ole Opry star Minnie Pearl) was also located in this area, providing round-trip service to the El Paso Train Station in American West Area.
 Hill Country connected to Opry Plaza and New Orleans Area.

 New Orleans Area

-The New Orleans Area was themed around jazz music.
+The New Orleans Area was themed around Dixieland music.
 Buildings in the area resembled architecture in the French Quarter area of New Orleans, Louisiana.
 It contained the New Orleans Bandstand, which featured live jazz shows throughout the day, and often played host to a comedy-music show featuring Opry star Mike Snider.
 The Screamin' Delta Demon roller coaster was added to the New Orleans Area in 1984, extending the theme to include the Mississippi River Delta.
 A new park gate was built adjacent to the Demon, but it was not prominently promoted.
 One of the two Skyride stations was located in New Orleans Area, offering one-way service to Doo Wah Diddy City.
-New Orleans Area connected to Hill Country, Riverside Area, and the parking lot.
+New Orleans Area was connected to Hill Country, Riverside Area, and the parking lot.

 Riverside Area

 The Riverside Area had no specific musical or architectural theme, and was named such because it bordered the Cumberland River, although the riverbank was not prominently featured.
 It was home to the American Music Theater, the gated park's only indoor venue.
-The American Music Theatre was home to "I Hear America Singing," changing over to "For Me And My Gal" in 1982, then "The Big Broadcast," and "And The Winner Is..."
+The American Music Theatre was home to "I Hear America Singing", changing over to "For Me And My Gal" in 1982, then "The Big Broadcast", and "And The Winner Is...".
 In later years, "For Me And My Gal" and "I Hear America Singing" were revived in this venue.
 The Opryland Carousel was located at Riverside, as well as K.C.'s Kids' Club, one of the park's two attractions geared exclusively toward children.
 Prior to the introduction of the K.C. character, the children's area had been sponsored by General Mills, with the attractions featuring cartoon characters from its various brands of cereals.
 Riverside Area connected to New Orleans Area and American West Area.